turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-mint-transfer-nft.md

 description: Learn how to create, mint, and transfer NFTs on Avalanche.
 ---

-# Create, Mint and Transfer NFTs with Avalanche Wallet
+# Create, Mint, and Transfer NFTs with Avalanche Wallet

-# Prerequisites
+## Prerequisites

  In preparation for the tutorial, we will need to have some images on hand for testing the upload to Avalanche wallet.
-For more information on the Avalanche wallet, please refer to the documentation [here](https://docs.avax.network/).
+Please refer to the documentation for more information on the Avalanche wallet,[here](https://docs.avax.network/).

-# Introduction
+## Introduction

 NFT is an interesting term nowadays, in more technical terms NFT collectible is called ERC721 token.
-Please refer below link to learn more about [ERC-721 token](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/).
+Please refer to the below link to learn more about [ERC-721 token](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/).
-It is basically a form of “art” that can be a picture, tweet, audio etc in broader perspective.
+It is a form of “art” that can be a picture, tweet, audio, etc in a broader perspective.
 A non-fungible token (NFT) is a unit of data on a digital ledger called blockchain, where each NFT represents something unique item, that can’t be interchanged.
-This enables many use cases that would be impossible with interchangeable tokens, like utility, proof of ownership and transaction history of a unique asset.
+This enables many use cases that would be impossible with interchangeable tokens, like utility, proof of ownership, and a unique asset transaction history.

-# Create NFTs
+## Create NFTs

-## Create New Wallet
+### Create New Wallet

-Go to [Avalanche Wallet](https://wallet.avax.network/) and click on create new wallet.
+Go to [Avalanche Wallet](https://wallet.avax.network/) and click on create a new wallet.

 ![](../../../.gitbook/assets/create-new-wallet.png)

-## Generate Key Phrase
+### Generate Key Phrase

 Next, click the "Generate Key Phrase" button, which will display a list of 24 words that you will need to save in a secure location.
 This list of words is used to access your account, so do not share it with anyone!